sykim378/RIM/README.md

 Official MATLAB implementation for the paper **"Risk-Guided Intensity Mapping for Mitigating Amplification Artifacts in Low-Light Image Enhancement"**.

-In this paper, we propose **RIM (Risk-Guided Intensity Mapping)**, a lightweight and highly efficient post-processing framework designed to amplification artifacts introduced by existing low-light image enhancement (LIE) algorithms.
+In this paper, we propose **RIM (Risk-Guided Intensity Mapping)**, a lightweight and highly efficient post-processing framework designed to suppress amplification artifacts introduced by existing low-light image enhancement (LIE) algorithms.

 ## Visual Results